JohnnyFee/johnnyfee.github.io/source/_posts/2014-03-18-nodejs-express.md

 You can find a huge list of Node modules at <https://github.com/ joyent/node/wiki/Modules>.
 From the command line, you can use the `npm search` command or use a module such as `npm-searchor` `npm-research` to search for modules of your interest.

-We will install a .inifile parsing module named iniparserand use it in our app:
+We will install a .ini file parsing module named iniparserand use it in our app:

     $ npm install iniparser